-Although some distributed generation is intended to provide electricity solely for a customer's own use, such as stand-by or load displacement generation, this guide also covers the emerging role of distributed generation in supplying Ontario's generation needs through the sale of some or all of the electricity generated by exporting it through the LDC's electricity distribution system.
+Although some distributed energy resources are intended to provide electricity solely for a customer's own use, such as stand-by or load displacement generation, this guide also covers the emerging role of a distributed energy resource in supplying Ontario's generation needs through the sale of some or all of the electricity generated by exporting it through the LDC's electricity distribution system.

-Distributed generation also varies in design and fuels from diesel or natural gas standby generators to natural gas co-generation to wind turbines, photo voltaic cells, bio gas and hydro electric generation.
+Distributed energy resource also varies in design and fuels from diesel or natural gas standby generators to natural gas co-generation to wind turbines, photo voltaic cells, bio gas and hydro-electric generation.
 A further variable is size, from very small (micro) wind and photo voltaic units in the under 10 kilowatt (kW) range to generation in the multi megawatt (MW) range.